awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 To cancel a SQL statement in a session, use the Amazon RDS procedure `rdsadmin.rdsadmin_util.cancel`\.

 **Note**
-This procedure is supported for Oracle Database 19c and later\.
+This procedure is supported for Oracle Database 19c \(19\.0\.0\) and all higher major and minor versions of RDS for Oracle\.

 The `cancel` procedure has the following parameters\.